 Our verdict: On Fridays, send your emails as early as possible.

 Why: While some people might check emails on weekends, your invite had better be attention-grabbing.

-Why not: You don’t want to alienate those who find electronic communication intrusive.
+Why not: Weekend is family time, which makes it naturally less desirable than the rest of the week.
+Plus, you don’t want to alienate those who find electronic communication intrusive.

 Our verdict: For higher participation rates, skip Saturday and focus on Sunday.